We publish a number of detailed and informative reports, operational plans and strategies, many of them on a regular basis.

 We support and value the work of our trade union and professional organisation representatives, promoting a climate of active co-operation between representatives, leadership teams and staff at all levels to achieve real service improvement, best patient care and our desire to be an employer of choice.

 The Covid-19 pandemic necessitated significant changes to partnership working processes both collectively where substantive changes to working practices were rapidly implemented and due to the pausing of the volume of formal individual casework.
-Our trust and accredited reps worked together in the spirit of the national Staff Partnership Forum guidance to progress wide-ranging casework and staff concerns outside of formal process wherever possible, recognising that lack of resolution can result in additional uncertainty and anxiety.
+DCHS and accredited reps worked together in the spirit of the national Staff Partnership Forum guidance and local agreements to progress wide-ranging casework and staff concerns outside of formal process wherever possible, recognising that lack of resolution can result in additional uncertainty and anxiety.

 As an organisation we recognise that outstanding practice requires an engaged and valued workforce, and we continue to seek to enhance and maintain these excellent employee relations through early involvement, engagement and intelligence sharing with our trade union partners.
 This has been particularly true with our Covid-19 pandemic response work.